ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   `python2`.
 On CentOS 7, `python` corresponded to `python2`.
 Note
   that Python 2 reached its EOL on 2020-01-01.

 * Self Compiled Software : If you have compiled software to run from your home directory, depending on how the libraries are linked, it may need to be recompiled to function in Rocky 8.
+In addition, software compiled on Rocky 8 nodes may NOT function on CentOS 7 nodes (and vice versa).

-## Try Rocky 8 already now
+## Try Rocky 8

 To get ahead of the upgrade, we have installed Rocky 8 on a few interactive and compute nodes to enable you to test and to update your